 3 – Poison the Raccoons

-Some people have formulated specific things that will work to eliminate raccoons without harming the deer at all.
+There are specific formulas that will work to eliminate raccoons without harming the deer at all.
 For example, many people tout a food mixture known as “monkey chow” that can kill raccoons without being harmful in any way to the local deer population.

 You can check with local experts to see what types of things will work to eliminate raccoons.
 Be sure to get something that isn’t harmful to deer so that you can avoid any issues.